Penn State is the No. 1 team in college hockey for the first time in the young program’s history.

 Novak had 14 points (five goals, nine assists) in 20 games this season.

-Penn State received 30 first-place votes in the USCHO poll to claim the top spot, but only earned 16 first-place votes and came in at No. 2 in the USA Today/USA Hockey poll.
+Penn State received 30 first-place votes in the USCHO poll to claim the top spot, but earned only 16 first-place votes and came in at No. 2 in the USA Today/USA Hockey poll.
 The No. 1 ranking will be tested this weekend when the Nittany Lions host No. 11 Ohio State at Pegula Ice Arena.

 The Gophers host Penn State at Mariucci Arena on Feb.
 3 for what should be a Top 10 showdown.
 The teams share first place in the Big Ten standings with 15 points and a 5-1 record.